magedeveloper/dataviewer/Documentation/Plugins/Record/Index.rst

 Render this Template without Sitetemplate
 	If this option is set, the complete output of this plugin will showed without rendering the whole site template.

+Template Switch
+	This setting gives you the possibility to use different templates on conditions.
+The condition is written in fluid.
+If a condition matches, the selected template will be used instead of the above selected template in 'Template Selection'.

 Variable Injection
    Select the variables, that will be injected into the fluid template.